hoprnet/hoprnet/packages/wasm/README.md

 3. add `my-module` to `PACKAGES` in `packages/wasm/Makefile`
 4. add `"@hoprnet/my-module": "link:./my-module/pkg` dependency entry to `packages/wasm/package.json`
 5. run `make all` for the first time from `packages/wasm`.

+## Testing
+Each module can have it's own unit tests and integration tests.

+- Unit tests are placed within the module file
+- Integration tests are placed in `tests/` directory next to `src/`